Farama-Foundation/Gymnasium-Robotics/README.md

 Note that the latest environment versions use the latest mujoco python bindings maintained by the MuJoCo team.
 If you wish to use the old versions of the environments that depend on [mujoco-py](https://github.com/openai/mujoco-py), please install this library with `pip install gymnasium-robotics[mujoco-py]`

-We support and test for Python 3.8, 3.9, 3.10 and 3.11 on Linux and macOS.
+We support and test for Linux and macOS.
 We will accept PRs related to Windows, but do not officially support it.

 ## Environments